 The Ocean Zones Activity Packet is now available for $3.00.

-Update: We have been studying the Ocean again in the spring of 2016.
-Our 65+ page Ocean Unit (see details about our 65-page ocean curriculum here) is now available.
+Update: We have been studying the Ocean again.
+Our 100+ page Ocean Unit (see details about our 65-page ocean curriculum here) is now available.

-- Ocean Unit: Marine Habitats, water form words (bay, strait, fjord, etc.), tides and currents, salinity, features of the ocean floor, Ocean Life:
+- Ocean Unit: Marine Habitats, a 20-page section on coral reefs, water form words (bay, strait, fjord, etc.), tides and currents, salinity, features of the ocean floor, Ocean Life:

 - Special Body Features